webmeier/learnjs/outlines/outline5.md

     2. Understanding REST APIs
     3. JavaScript Promises
     4. The Fetch API
-    5. Lazyloading
-    6. Async/Await (Might not write this)
     7. Hands on: building a loading indicator
     8. Hands on: building a twitter feed
     9. Hands on: building a Google Maps component